armandopadilla/peek-a-ad/README.md

 1. Redis

 # Endpoints

+## Markers
 1. 'get /v1/markers' - Fetch all the markers - example /v1/markers?miles=1&clat=&clng=
 2. 'get /v1/marker/:id' - Fetch specific marker - example /v1/marker/ID_HERE
 3. 'post /v1/marker' - Create a new Marker.

-  // User
+## User
-  'get /v1/user/:id' : 'UserController.fetch',
+1. 'get /v1/user/:id' - Fetch Specific User
-  'post /v1/user': 'UserController.create',
+2. 'post /v1/user' - Create a new User

-  // Advertiser
+## Advertiser
-  'get /v1/advertisers': 'AdvertiserController.list',
-  'post /v1/advertiser': 'AdvertiserController.create',
-  'get /v1/advertiser/:id': 'AdvertiserController.fetch',
+1. 'get /v1/advertisers' - List all Advertisers in system
+2. 'post /v1/advertiser' - Create a new Advertiser
+3. 'get /v1/advertiser/:id' - Fetch a specific Advertiser

+## Award
-  // @todo - Award
+1. 'post /v1/award' - Award points to the user
-  //'post /v1/award'
-  'post /v1/award/new': 'AwardController.create',
-  //'post /v1/award/create-code'
+2. 'post /v1/award/new' - Create a new Award for a specific marker
+3. 'post /v1/award/create-code' - Create a new code - used by the advertisers.

 # Some notes.